KoYejune0302/bob-swe/README.md

 # SWE-Bench-Lite Pipeline

-This project provides a pipeline to generate code diff patches for fixing issues in repositories from the SWE-Bench-Lite dataset using the SWE-Llama-7b model.
+This project provides a pipeline to generate code diff patches for fixing issues in repositories from the SWE-Bench-Lite dataset using the LLM model.
 The pipeline consists of four main scripts:

 1. **`load_dataset.py`**: Loads the SWE-Bench-Lite dataset and extracts relevant data.
 2. **`load_codebase.py`**: Clones the repositories at the specified base commit.
 3. **`extract_input.py`**: Extracts relevant code snippets for each issue.
-4. **`run_llm.py`**: Generates code diff patches using the SWE-Llama-7b model.
+4. **`run_llm_{model_name}.py`**: Generates code diff patches using the SWE-Llama-7b model.

 ---